Updated January 23, 2019

 This part of the ISOTURE model is where the "doing" takes place.
 With staff and peer volunteer support, volunteers add great value to Extension programs.
 Supporting volunteers in their roles helps them utilize their skills and interests in meeting our program needs.

 Your support of volunteers will frequently involve coaching and facilitating a variety of interpersonal relationships.
 Be prepared to spend a lot of time in this part of the ISOTURE model.
 There are resources to help you be successful.
-Talk with more experienced volunteer managers, seek help from your state staff and review these downloadable resources:
+Talk with more experienCES volunteer managers, seek help from your state staff and review these downloadable resources:

 R - Recognize